Can Your Diet Can Help Relieve Stress?

 Kimchi is a fermented vegetable dish that’s typically made with cabbage and daikon, a type of radish.
 Fermented foods like kimchi are packed with beneficial probiotic bacteria and high in vitamins, minerals, and antioxidants.

-Artichokes are an incredibly concentrated source of fibre and high in potassium, magnesium, and vitamins C and K, all of which are essential for a healthy stress response and are specially rich in prebiotics that feed the friendly bacteria in your gut.
+Artichokes are a very concentrated source of fibre and high in potassium, magnesium, and vitamins C and K. Those are all essential for a healthy stress response and are rich in prebiotics that feed the friendly bacteria in your gut.

-Animal studies indicate that prebiotics may help reduce stress levels and one review demonstrated that people who ate 5 or more grams of prebiotics per day experienced improved anxiety and depression symptoms, as well as that high quality, prebiotic-rich diets may reduce your risk of stress.
+Studies indicate that prebiotics may help reduce stress levels and improve anxiety and depression symptoms.
+If this is a concern for you a high quality, prebiotic-rich diet may reduce your risk of stress.

-Organ meats, which include the heart, liver, and kidneys of animals like cows and chickens, are an excellent source of B vitamins, especially B12, B6, riboflavin, and folate, which are essential for stress control.
+Organ meats, which include the heart, liver, and kidneys of animals are an excellent source of B vitamins, especially B12, B6, riboflavin, and folate, which are essential for stress control.

 The best sources for vegetarians are: tempeh, peanuts and peanut butter, hazelnuts, almonds, walnuts, pecans and pistachios, muesli, nutritional yeast, oatmeal or rolled oats, mushrooms, avocado, sunflower and sesame seeds, tahini, fortified breakfast cereals and wheat germ.